x3haloed/substrate/README.md

 ## Vision & Next Steps

 Substrate aims to be the “narrative substrate” for party‑forward stories: companions with initiative, scenes that feel authored yet pliable, and a world you can interrogate without breaking immersion.
-See `substrate_vision_mvp.md` for the evolving roadmap:
-- Linked scenes and travel affordances
-- Expanded trigger language and drama systems
-- Tactical encounters with cinematic narration
-- Richer inventories (equipment, shops, crafting)
-- Save/Load flows suitable for longer campaigns